Lau-Ren/miniature-funicular/README.md

 - [ ] Create an index.html and an app.js file in the root dir

 - [ ] Run ```webpack ./app.js bundle.js```
 The first argument is the app.js file in the root dir, the second argument is the name of the file  webpack should create.
+If all was successful there should be a new bundle file in the root.

 ### Define webpack config file